MLinkPlanner 2.0

 - Select / Unselect all modulations and coding rows.

-- Global active sectors parameter change - a feature that allows you instantly change the parameters of any base station in accordance with the parameters of the current sector.
+- Global active sectors parameter change - a feature that allows you to instantly change parameters of any base station in accordance with parameters of current sector.

 - Position the map with the base station at the center of the screen.